 Research shows that urbanites tend to live longer and healthier than their country-mouse counterparts.
 It’s thought that’s because of higher rates of cigarette use, obesity, and chronic health conditions (such as diabetes and hypertension) among people who live in the hinterlands.

-A study showed that male Holocaust survivors lived longer than men of the same age group who immigrated to Israel before Nazi rule.
+A study discussed in the Atlantic showed that male Holocaust survivors lived longer than men of the same age group who immigrated to Israel before Nazi rule.
 The study’s authors write that this counterintuitive finding could be a display of “post-traumatic growth,” leading these men to “greater meaning and satisfaction in their later lives.”

-In WebMD’s 2008 survey of centenarians, 84 percent of respondents say that staying in touch with one’s spirituality is “very important” for healthy aging.
+In WebMD’s 2008 survey of centenarians, 84 percent of respondents say that staying in touch with one’s spirituality is “very important” for living to 100.

 A regular short nap dramatically cuts the risk of dying from coronary heart disease, especially for working men.
 A cohort study of nearly 24,000 people over six years found that occasional nappers had a 12 percent lower coronary mortality, while those who napped at least three times a week for at least 30 minutes had a 37 percent lower mortality.